Roberto di Matteo wants two 'perfect' games from Chelsea

 Chelsea interim manager Roberto di Matteo says his team need two "perfect" displays to beat Barcelona in the Champions League semi-finals.

-Pep Guardiola's side, who have won the trophy in two of the last three seasons, travel to Stamford Bridge for the
+Pep Guardiola's side, who have won the trophy in two of the last three seasons, travel to Stamford Bridge for the first leg on Wednesday.

 "It's fair to say we need two perfect games," Di Matteo said.